ash0080/gun.doc.cn/Graph-Guide.md

 });
 ```

 > Note: GUN saves everything as a partial update, so you do not have to re-save the entire object every time (in fact, this should be avoided)!
-It automatically merges the updates for you by doing conflict resolution on the data.
+It **automatically merges the updates** for you by doing [conflict resolution](Conflict-Resolution-with-Guns) on the data.
 This lets us update only the pieces we want without worrying about overwriting the whole document.

-However documents in isolation are not very useful.
+Documents in isolation are not very useful though.
 Let's connect things and turn everything into a graph!

 ```javascript
 var employees = company.get('employees');